 Traditionally, South Korean girls and women have worn bright colors such as red, pink, and purple.
 By contrast, boys and men have worn neutral shades of white, light gray, or light blue.
-Today most South Koreans reserve hanbok for special occasions, such as holidays, children's birthdays, weddings, and funerals (see p.
-3 of Family and Kinship).
+Today most South Koreans reserve hanbok for special occasions, such as holidays, children's birthdays, weddings, and funerals (see Family and Kinship).